gottomondo/OceanAnalyticsLab/README.md

 Then with the option arguments -o, -s, -p it is possible to choose a specific mockup.
 TO notice that the mockups don't exec some real computation.
-It depends on the specific mockup, but in general they performs only a download of the requested files and then simpy copy some mockup outputs.
+It depends on the specific mockup, but in general they performs only a download of the requested files and then simply copy some mockup outputs.

 Here some instruction to exec the three mockups: